kalisthea/edelweiss-documenation/docs/user-stories/workflow/workflow-elements.md

 :::warning Restrictions

 - Elements names should be minimum of 4 characters and valid characters (alphanumeric, single space and underscores).
-- Duplicate element names are not allowed (must be unique).
+- Duplicate element names are not allowed (must be unique) within one workflow canvas.
 :::

 ---